 In addition to visiting the vineyards, you can also stop by the La Cite du Vin, a wine museum where you can brush up on some skills and history, or take a class before heading to one of the best restaurants in France.

 Dine at Le Pressoir d’Argent, a 2 Michelin star restaurant that will give you a culinary experience you will remember forever on an already unforgettable journey with your loved one.

-During the duration of your stay in Bordeaux, we recommend the YNDO Hotel in the heart of the city.
+During your stay in Bordeaux, we recommend the YNDO Hotel in the heart of the city.
 This 5-star luxury hotel is an intimate hotel of 12 rooms with sophisticated design and puts your comfort as the priority.
-Located in an intimate 19th-century mansion, the hotel offers a scented garden, terrace and home-made breakfast in an atmosphere of refined style and luxury.
+Located in an intimate 19th-century mansion, the hotel offers a scented garden, terrace, and homemade breakfast in an atmosphere of refined style and luxury.

 - Bordeaux-Merignac Airport (BOD)